Colder Streams: Critical reception

 Vish Khanna of Exclaim! gave the album a rare 10 out of 10 rating, writing that "No matter what comes next for the Sadies in the studio without Dallas Good, their legacy (and his) was secure before Colder Streams, but here's a record that punctuates and cements it.
 A flurry of emotion — joyful and pointed — and clattering noise blending into haunting sparseness, this is the record the Sadies have been working on capturing for their entire existence.
 Thankfully, and with bittersweet timing, they got it done when we most needed them to, making the best record that has ever been made by anyone.
 Ever."

 Pat King of Paste rated it 8.5 out of 10, writing that "Upon listening to Colder Streams, one thing is made abundantly clear as soon as the needle hits the groove: This is far and away the best the band has ever sounded on record.
 If there ever was a prevailing issue that has plagued The Sadies, it's that their records have never been able to harness the electrifying interplay of their legendary live shows.
 That pesky rough edge has been buffed the fuck out on Colder Streams, as the production from Arcade Fire's Richard Reed Parry and mixing and engineering by Pietro Amato capture the band in all of their crackling live glory, with enough cavernous reverb and booming low end to make it feel like you're watching the band after stumbling into one of their gigs in a packed bar.
 It's almost alarming how this record feels both immaculate and voyeuristic at the same time, like on the fuzzed-out choruses of opener "Stop and Start" and the Travis-sung autumnal folk ballad "All The Good."
 You get a perfect sense of where each instrument sits in the mix, as if you are sitting dead center in their practice space, all while feeling like it is music being conjured in a hallucinatory state."

 Awards

-The album won the Juno Award for Adult Alternative Album of the Year at the Juno Awards of 2023.
+The album won the Juno Award for Adult Alternative Album of the Year at the Juno Awards of 2023, and was shortlisted for the 2023 Polaris Music Prize.